YAML.safe_load: Safely Deserialize YAML in Ruby

 # => #<Date: 2023-01-15>

 If you’re upgrading to Ruby 3.1+ and seeing Psych::DisallowedClass errors on Date objects, add permitted_classes: [Date] to your calls.
+The upgrade path is usually to audit each safe_load call and be explicit about the classes it should accept.

-Aliases and DoS Protection
+Aliases and DoS protection

 YAML aliases let you reference the same object without duplicating it: